-Source: Table 13, State of California Sea-Level Rise Guidance: 2018 Update.

-Note: 1 Projections are with respect to a 1991 to 2009 baseline.
+Source: Table 13, State of California Sea-Level Rise Guidance: 2018 Update Note: 1 Projections are with respect to a 1991 to 2009 baseline.

-This effect could increase the Sacramento River's inundation levels within the lease area.
-In addition, as stated in Safeguarding California Plan: 2018 Update (California Natural Resources Agency 2018), climate change is projected to increase the frequency and severity of natural disasters related to flooding, fire, drought, extreme heat, and storms (especially when coupled with sea-level rise).
+Rising sea levels can lead to more frequent flood inundation in low-lying areas and larger tidal events and could increase the Sacramento River's inundation levels within the lease area over the term of the lease.
+In addition, as stated in Safeguarding California Plan: 2018 Update (California Natural Resources Agency 2018), climate change is projected to increase the frequency and severity of natural disasters related to flooding and storms (especially when coupled with sea-level rise).
 In rivers and tidally influenced waterways, more frequent and powerful storms can result in increased flooding conditions and damage from storm-created debris as well as decreased bank stability and structure.
 Conversely, climate-change induced droughts could decrease river levels and flow for extended periods of time.
 Climate change and sea-level rise will further influence riverine areas by changing erosion and sedimentation rates.
 Flooding and storm flow, as well as runoff, will likely increase scour and decrease bank stability at a faster rate.

 The combination of these projected conditions could increase the likelihood of damage and affect access to structures within the lease premises during the term of the lease.
 For example, the potential for more frequent and stronger storm events may expose the lease area structures to higher flood risks and cause facilities to be damaged or dislodged, presenting hazards to public safety as well as dangers for navigation within the channel.
 Conversely, prolonged drought conditions could lower water levels, exposing previously submerged structures to the elements and potentially leading to increased wear-and-tear on the pilings and dock.
 Lowered water levels could also reduce navigability of the channel, thereby increasing hazards and impacting the function and utility of the lease area structures.